Dungeness Ruins on Cumberland Island, Georgia. Photo by Justin Hardigree, @justin.hardigree

 Must-See Stops on Georgia's Coast

-Leave behind the hustle and bustle of the highway in favor of sandy beaches and the sounds of the Atlantic Ocean on the Georgia coast.
+Leave behind the rush of the highway in favor of sandy beaches and the sounds of the Atlantic Ocean on the Georgia coast.

 From the untamed maritime forest on Cumberland Island to the historic squares of Savannah, the Georgia coast enchants visitors with awe-inspiring scenery, history and wondrous experiences.
 Make time to explore Georgia's coast, starting with these seven destinations.